-- Official Absence -Doctor or dental appointment that is verified by a medical statement, required court appearance verified by a document, funeral, observance of religious holiday or a pre-approved college visit or family vacation are all considered to be Official Absences.
-These absences do count against perfect attendance. - 2.
+- 1. Official Absence-Doctor or dental appointment that is verified by a medical statement, required court appearance verified by a document, funeral, observance of religious holiday or a pre-approved college visit or family vacation are all considered to be Official Absences.
+Formal documentation must be turned into the attendance office within three business days of the absence. - 2.
 Absence-Personal illness, illness in family, and family emergencies are considered absent.
 However, we must receive notification from a parent/guardian to upgrade from an unexcused absence.
-Work missed may be made up without penalty.
 Regular attendance is mandatory.
-However, if illness or other absences cause a student to miss school or classes, it is the student's responsibility to make arrangements to make up the work missed.
-The student will be allowed one day make-up for each one day absent.
-Students will be allowed to make up work for days missed up to two (2) days per grading period.
-The days of absence covered by a medical excuse will not count against the 2 days per grading period.
-All make-up work extended beyond ten (10) school days will require administrative approval. - 3.
-Unexcused Absence/Truancy-Any student who is absent from school/class without his/her parent's permission/ notification or is absent from an assigned area within the school is unexcused/truant. - The Board authorizes the Superintendent to establish a hearing and notification procedure for the purpose of denying a student's driving privileges if that student of compulsory school age has been absent without legitimate excuse for more than 60 consecutive hours during a school month (10 days) or a total of at least 90 hours during a school year (15 days).
+However, if illness or other absences cause a student to miss school or classes, it is the student's responsibility to make arrangements to recover any missed opportunities; learning missed during an excused absence may be made up without penalty.
+All make-up work should be completed within a reasonable timeframe established between the student and their respective teachers.

+- 3. Unexcused Absence/Truancy-Any student who is absent from school/class without their parent's permission/ notification or is absent from an assigned area within the school is unexcused/truant. - The Board authorizes the Superintendent to establish a hearing and notification procedure for the purpose of denying a student's driving privileges if that student of compulsory school age has been absent without legitimate excuse for more than 60 consecutive hours during a school month (10 days) or a total of at least 90 hours during a school year (15 days).